All Episodes

 Alex probably doesn't realize it while he's talking, but by using this as a comparable situation, he's accidentally making it clear how different his positions are on these crises.

-Like, he's not telling Russia, give up, submit to the EU and NATO, remain a hostage.
+Like he's not telling Russia give up, submit to the EU and NATO, remain a hostage.

 This is a destabilization effort or whatever.

-He's actively going and doing like government summits with Sergei Lavrov and shit.
+actively going and doing like government summits with Sergei Lavrov and shit.

 jordan holmes

-Yeah, like you would imagine, or at least I imagine, a lot of the times you go, I am not necessarily interested in the government's choices so much as the actions that they are taking.
+Yeah, yeah, like you would imagine, or at least I imagine, a lot of times you go, I'm not necessarily interested in the government's choices as much as the actions that they're taking, you know, like I don't particularly care who's in the government if the government is killing all these people.

 Like if it was a white president of Israel and he was like, hey, guess what?

-We're also all Christians now.
+We're also Christians now, it's fine.

 And Alex would be like, yeah, keep going.